Nonlinear Symmetry-Fragmentation of Nonabelian Anyons In Symmetry-Enriched Topological Phases: A String-Net Model

-Therefore, it is essential to explicitly account for the internal spaces of non-Abelian anyons in order to describe their transformations under global symmetry actions.
-Nevertheless, conventional TQFT approaches treat anyons as abstract simple objects in a modular tensor category\cite{Lan2014b,kong2022invitationtopologicalorderscategory}, hiding their internal gauge structures.
-Our recent construction of the enlarged Hu-Geer-Wu (HGW) string-net model of topological phases\cite{zhao2025c} made it possible to explicitly formulate and investigate non-Abelian anyons' internal spaces and is further extended to a model of SET phases\cite{zhao2025c, Fu2025}.
-By means of these internal gauge spaces of anyons, we show rich structures of symmetry actions emerge on non-Abelian topological orders.
+Hence, it is essential to elucidate the nonabelian anyons' internal spaces in order to describe their transformations under global symmetry actions.
+Nevertheless, conventional topological quantum field theory (TQFT) approaches treat anyons as abstract simple objects in modular tensor categories\cite{Lan2014b,kong2022invitationtopologicalorderscategory}, hiding their internal gauge structures.
+Our recently constructed enlarged Hu-Geer-Wu (HGW) string-net model of topological phases\cite{zhao2025c} enabled explicit investigation of nonabelian anyons' internal spaces and was further extended to a model of SET phases\cite{zhao2025c, fu2025symmetryenrichedtopologicalphasesgauging}.
+Using anyons' internal spaces, we will show remarkable symmetry structures of nonabelian topological orders.

-In our work, we employ this string‐net model of SET phases (see Sections II and III) to probe the global‐symmetry actions on non‐Abelian anyons.
-Although our approach is generic, to be concrete, we consider a specific example of the $S_3$ quantum‐double phase enriched by its electromagnetic‐exchange ($\mathbb{Z}_2$) symmetry.
-We find that under EM-exchange symmetry, the two non‐Abelian types, $C$ and $F$, are permuted, while the other non‐Abelian anyon types remain invariant under the symmetry.
-Nevertheless, these non‐Abelian anyons' multi‐dimensional internal Hilbert spaces undergo nontrivial global symmetry transformations: The internal Hilbert spaces of certain types of anyons may fragment into eigensubspaces labeled by distinct (and generally fractional) global symmetry charges.
-Crucially, these transformations cannot be captured by ordinary linear or projective representations---instead, they realize genuinely nonlinear representations arising from the categorical symmetry nature of the EM–exchange symmetry of the \(S_3\) quantum-double topological phase.
-As for the pair of anyon types permuted under the EM-exchange symmetry, their internal spaces are hybridized and then fragmented according to global symmetry rather than anyon types.
-We call this ubiquitous mechanism global symmetry fragmentation (GSF).
+Although our approach is generic, to be concrete, we consider a specific example: the $S_3$ quantum‐double ($D(S_3)$) phase enriched by its electromagnetic‐exchange ($\mathbb{Z}_2$) symmetry.
+We find that the EM-exchange symmetry exchanges the $D(S_3)$ anyon types $C$ and $F$, while preserving other anyon types.
+More importantly, the symmetry transforms the $D(S_3)$ anyons' internal Hilbert spaces nontrivially: The internal Hilbert spaces of certain types of anyons may fragment into eigensubspaces labeled by distinct (and generally fractional) global symmetry charges, which characterizes genuinely nonlinear (beyond projective) representations of the EM-exchange symmetry, due to the symmetry's categorical nature.
+As for anyon types $C$ and $F$, their internal spaces are hybridized and then fragmented.
+We shall call fragmentation of anyons' internal spaces global symmetry fragmentation (GSF), which according to our findings is a ubiquitous phenomenon of symmetry-entriched non‑Abelian topological phases.
+Understanding GSF may also offer new insights and means of realizing universal topological quantum computation -- particularly given recent evidence that $D(S_3)$ model can support universal quantum computation\cite{lo2025} -- and suggests routes for engineering novel symmetry‑enriched quantum materials.